Ignacy Tłoczyński: Tennis career

 In the 1946 Wimbledon Championships he represented his nation, although the Communist government of Poland protested against it because of his wartime affiliation with Anders and the partisans.
 He refused to remove the Polish badge from his cloth, although his nationality indication was removed from the main draw.
-In 1946 he won the singles title at the North of England Championships in Scarborough and retained it in 1947.
-In 1947 he participated in an international match between Poland and Great Britain still wearing the Polish colours.
+In 1946 he won the singles title at the North of England Hard Court Championships on clay in Scarborough and retained it in 1947, he would go on to win it three more times consecutivley between 1948 and 1950.
+Additionally he also won the North of England Championships on grass two times from 1946 to 1947.
+Also in 1947 he participated in an international match between Poland and Great Britain still wearing the Polish colours.
 In 1947 he was defeated in straight sets at the British Hard Court Championships by South African Eric Sturgess as well as the next year also to Sturgess in straights.

-In July 1950 rain prevented the doubles final to be played at the Midlands Counties' Championships in Birmingham where Tłoczyński and Czesław Spychała were about to be featured and the prize was shared with their opponents Jaroslav Drobný and Bill Sidwell.
+In July 1950 rain prevented the doubles final to be played at the Midland Counties Championships in Birmingham where Tłoczyński and Czesław Spychała were about to be featured and the prize was shared with their opponents Jaroslav Drobný and Bill Sidwell.
 That same year Tłoczyński won singles titles at Bedford Open, St. Andrews, Carlisle and the covered court tournaments including the Welsh Covered Court Championships at Llandudno and the Palace Hotel Covered Courts at Torquay.
 In May 1951 he was victorious in the doubles event of the Sutton Coldfield Hardcourts Tournament partnering Peter Hare.
 Although his efforts were fruitless in the singles competition as he was subdued in the final against Peter Cawthorn.
 In October he was a finalist for the Covered Court Championships of the United Kingdom facing eventual victor Geoffrey Paish.
 In March 1952 he won the Southdean Covered Court Championships at Middleton-on-Sea against Gerry Oakley.
 In 1952 he entered the Connaught Hard Court Championships tournament where he reached the doubles final together with Anthony John Mottram where they were stopped by Cawthorn-Tregonning.
 Between 1950–1952 he won the Scottish Hard Court Championships three consecutive years.
-In 1954 he captured the North of England Championship title by defeating Matthew Farhang Mohtadi in three sets although Mohtadi found success in the doubles final against Tłoczyński/Pryor.
+In 1954 he captured the North of England Hard Court Championships title for the sixth time by defeating Matthew Farhang Mohtadi in three sets although Mohtadi found success in the doubles final against Tłoczyński/Pryor.